Mentors-Outreach/mentors-outreach/index.md

         image_position: top
         image_align: left
         image_has_padding: true
-      - title: Activity feed
+      - title: Connection
         title_align: left
         content: >
-          We offer a space to get inspired, ask questions, begin discussions, share goals, join a few topics discussions, gain recognition, and receive support.
+          Connect with a lively network of like-minded individuals who share your enthusiasm for personal development.
+Participate in meaningful conversations, exchange ideas, and establish enduring connections that will propel you further along your personal growth journey.
         content_align: left
         image_alt: Section item 2 icon
         image_position: top
         image_align: left
         image_has_padding: true
-      - title: Discussions
+      - title: Support
         title_align: left
         content: >
-          When asking or reading questions, request an answer from the most relevant people.
+          Surround yourself with a supportive community that comprehends your ambitions and hurdles.
+Access guidance, encouragement, and accountability, assuring that you never traverse your path to greatness in solitude.
         content_align: left
         image_alt: Section item 3 icon
         image_position: top
         image_align: left
         image_has_padding: true
-      - title: Connect
+      - title: Inspiration
         title_align: left
         content: >+
           Go beyond your circle and access a trusted global network of high potentials from various industries and backgrounds.
+Engage in a deep well of inspiration by tapping into the collective wisdom of the community, along with access to exclusive resources, recommended readings, and thought-provoking discussions.
         content_align: left
         image_alt: Section item 4 icon
         image_position: top